khalid-naami/khalid-naami.github.io/blog/2026-05-13-trading-principles-data-vs-technical-analysis.md

 Technical analysis is based on the assumption that past price patterns repeat themselves.
 While human psychology does create trends, TA is fundamentally **lagging**.
 A moving average crossover or an RSI signal only tells you what has *already* happened.

 In contrast, **Options Data (GEX, Vanna, Charm)** is **causal**.
 It reveals the mechanical hedging obligations of market makers.
+For a deeper understanding of how we decode these institutional flows, see our [Strategic Guide to Reading Daily Analysis](/blog/guide-to-reading-daily-analysis).
 When you see a massive Gamma Wall on the dashboard, you aren't looking at a "guess" based on a chart pattern; you are looking at millions of dollars in forced order flow that *must* happen as price approaches that level.

 ## 2. Basic Risk Management: The First Principle